• Skip to primary navigation

 As previously stated, in general, you should aim to tip DoorDash drivers 15-20% of the order total.

-When you place your order, you are given the option to give a tip with your delivery.
-This tip cannot be changed, so unfortunately, if you are someone that tips based on performance, you won’t be able to base your tip on performance.
-This is in contrast to an app like Uber Eats, which does let customers change their tip after receiving their order (which can lead to unfortunate issues like tip-baiting).
+When you place your DoorDash order, you are given the option to give a tip with your delivery.
+This tip cannot be changed, so unfortunately, if you are someone who tips based on performance, you won’t be able to base your tip on performance.
+This is in contrast to an app like Uber Eats, which lets customers change their tip after receiving their order (which can lead to unfortunate issues like tip-baiting).

 While 15-20% is the standard tip I’d recommend, there are times when it can make sense to tip more or less.
 Most of this will depend on how easy or difficult it is to complete the order.

-If your order is particularly easy – such as if the order is a very short distance – then a smaller tip can be okay.
+If your order is particularly easy – such as if the order is a very short distance and is an easy order to pick up – then a smaller tip can be okay.
 For the most part, I would still tip 15-20%, but I can see why someone might tip less for really short orders that won’t take much time.

 On the other hand, tipping more is recommended if you have an order that will take a long time.
 In particular, orders that require the driver to travel a long distance should expect a higher tip, as it’ll take your Dasher more time and energy to deliver your order.
 Orders in which the Dasher needs to shop for your order also warrant a larger tip, as it takes more time for the Dasher to select your items and shop for them.